graphql-compose/graphql-compose.github.io/docs/intro-quick-start.md

 ## Creating HTTP server

-When your Schema is constructed, it need to implement a server.
+When your Schema is constructed, it needs to implement a server.
 It will serve client requests, execute them and send responses back.
-Let's construct simple `express` app which will accept `POST` requests on `http://localhost:4000/graphql` endpoint for serving graphql queries.
-And `GET` request with same address for providing `GraphiQL` an in-browser IDE for exploring GraphQL.
+Let's construct a simple `express` app which will accept `POST` requests at `http://localhost:4000/graphql` endpoint for serving graphql queries.
+And `GET` requests with same address for providing `GraphiQL` an in-browser IDE for exploring GraphQL.

 ```js
 import express from 'express';